backstage/backstage/.changeset/sixty-balloons-lie.md

 '@backstage/plugin-scaffolder-node-test-utils': patch
 ---

-Add an initiator credentials getter to the default mocked context.
+Add an initiator credentials getter to the default mock context.